Thinking about getting a dog that has the sought-after Goldendoodle temperament?

 While some hybrid dogs are low maintenance when it comes to grooming, Goldendoodles are not.
 Their fur ranges anywhere from shaggy to loose curls and even somewhere in between.

-Use a slicker brush and brush them at least every other day to avoid matting and have them professionally groomed every 2-3 months.
+Use a slicker brush and brush them at least every other day.
+This avoids matting.
+Also, it's a good idea to have them professionally groomed every 2-3 months.

-The thing you can count on, though, is that they are a good choice as a hypoallergenic dog because of their Poodle qualities.
+One thing you can count on is that they are a good choice as a hypoallergenic dog.
+And that's because of their Poodle qualities.

 Ear infections can be an issue because flaps cover their inner ears where moisture and bacteria can breed.
 Keep their ears clean and dry and be especially vigilant after a bath or swimming.

-If you choose a smaller Goldendoodle, make sure to brush her teeth on a regular basis because she’s more prone to gum disease than the bigger versions.
+If you choose a smaller Goldendoodle, make sure to brush her teeth on a regular basis.
+That's because she’s more prone to gum disease than the bigger versions.

 A Goldendoodle By Any Other Name